TabuHana/mockpages/README.md

 # Mock pages

 These are some mock pages I made to practice HTML/CSS feel free to copy or take.
-No pages contain any JS, these are simply mock ups.
+Not all pages contain JS.

-Code for each page is labled.
+Not all mockpages stored here and some may be privated.
 View live pages from the link below.

 [Link To Page](https://tabuhana.github.io/mockpages/)